By KBB.com Editors

 The optional power-adjustable foot pedals (part of the Luxury Package) make finding a comfortable driving position a breeze.

 The Ascender's instrument panel is modern and fresh, with neat semicircular air ducts on the center stack and tasteful wood grain appliques surrounding the radio and heating controls.
 Upgraded models feature steering wheel-mounted touch controls for the audio and cruise control functions, allowing you to keep your hands on the wheel while making adjustments.
 Color choices inside are limited to gray or beige, but the plastics have a nice heavy texture and generally fit together well.Exterior

-The base Ascender includes a four-speed automatic transmission, power windows, dual-zone manual air conditioning with rear-seat controls, engine immobilizer, three 12-volt power outlets, fog lights, two-tone paint, tilt wheel, AM/FM stereo with CD and rear wiper/washer.
+The base Ascender includes a four-speed automatic transmission, power windows, dual-zone manual air conditioning with rear-seat controls, head-curtain side airbags, engine immobilizer, three 12-volt power outlets, fog lights, two-tone paint, tilt wheel, AM/FM stereo with CD and rear wiper/washer.

-Options include dual power mirrors, leather-wrapped steering wheel, luggage rack with crossbars, full-time four-wheel drive, power adjustable foot pedals, head-curtain airbags, leather seats, eight-way power driver's seat, heated front seats, Bose audio and cruise control.
+Most options are bundled into packages or wrapped into the trim levels, and include dual power mirrors, leather-wrapped steering wheel, luggage rack with crossbars, four-wheel drive, automatic locking rear differential, power-adjustable foot pedals, leather seats, eight-way power driver's seat with lumbar support, keyless entry, heated front seats, Bose audio, XM Satellite Radio and cruise control.